teauxfu/clearurls-discord-bot/README.md

 ### Enabling automoderation

-Server admins can enable an automatic moderation feature where messages with dirty links are automatically deleted, then the bot sends a mesage with a claned version of the original message content.
+Server admins can enable an automatic moderation feature where messages with dirty links are automatically deleted, then the bot sends a mesage with a cleaned version of the original message content.

 You can enable the setting using a slash command `/linkautomod [enabled: true]`.